Yael Neeman: Biography

 "The Option" was nominated for the Sapir Prize for Literature for 2014.

-Neeman was awarded the Prime Minister's Prize for Hebrew Writers for 2015.
+Neeman was awarded the Prime Minister's Prize for Hebrew Literary Works for 2015.

 In 2015, she participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, IA.

 In May 2018 her book "There Was a Woman" was published by Ahuzat Bait Publishing House, and was shortlisted for the Sapir Prize for Literature, 2019, and it was on the bestseller lists for several months.
 The book won The Book Publishers Association of Israel's Golden Book Award for having sold more than 20,000 copies.